 - Canada’s Guide to Dogs – learn more about seizure alert dogs

 - Seizure Response Dog Guides are trained to assist people with epilepsy and are provided at no cost to applicants through Lions Foundation of Canada Dog Guides.
 Trained to react to the onset of a seizure, these Dog Guides know how to get help by barking or activating an alert system.
 They increase the safety, confidence and independence of their handlers.Each Dog Guide is trained to recognize the specific physical characteristics of their handlers seizures.
 Lifestyle is also factored into the process to ensure personalities are compatible for a long life as a working team.

 - click here for frequently asked questions about seizure response dogs (PDF)

-If you have further questions about seizure alert dogs, please contact:
+If you have further questions about seizure alert dogs or financial assistance for people who require seizure dogs, please contact: